Bloc/workshop-curriculum/courses/javascript-primer/03-functions/07-function-expressions/body.md

 - Recognize a function expression
 - Explain how a function expression and declaration differ
-- Write a function expression
+- Demonstrate how to write a function expression

 ### Example